-The above results in section 4 were derived only for the Juam Lake and Tamjin Lake sites; different results may be obtained if we add other measurement variables such as precipitation, collect more data by lengthening the survey period, or analyze data collected from water supply source sites in water systems other than the Yeongsan River and Seomjin River system.
-This is because as the amount of data increases, more prior information can be obtained and the algorithms can conduct more training, thus enhancing their performance.
-Moreover, since other water systems exhibit different water quality, hydraulic, and hydrological characteristics from the Yeongsan River and Seomjin River system, even the same algorithms will yield different results if applied to other water systems.
-Therefore, it will be necessary to continuously conduct research on more water source points and compare the results.
-We expect this research method to help manage the water quality of water supply sources more efficiently by accurately classifying the dominant algae occurring in water supply source sites.
+The results presented in Section 4 were based solely on data collected from the Juam Lake and Tamjin Lake sites.
+It is important to note that incorporating additional measurement variables, such as precipitation, extending the survey period, or analyzing data from water supply sources outside of the Yeongsan River and Seomjin River system, may result in different outcomes.
+As the amount of data increases, more prior knowledge can be obtained, and algorithms can be further trained, potentially improving their performance.
+Additionally, different water systems have unique water quality and hydraulic/hydrological characteristics, meaning that even the same algorithms may produce varying results when applied to different water systems.
+Therefore, continuous research on various water source points and result comparisons are necessary.
+This research approach can aid in the efficient management of water supply source quality by accurately classifying dominant algae occurrences.

 Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1, Figure S1: title; Table S1: title; Video S1: title.

-Author Contributions: For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
-The following statements should be used “Conceptualization, X.X. and Y.Y.; methodology, X.X.; software, X.X.; validation, X.X., Y.Y. and Z.Z.; formal analysis, X.X.; investigation, X.X.; resources, X.X.; data curation, X.X.; writing—original draft preparation, X.X.; writing—review and editing, X.X.; visualization, X.X.; supervision, X.X.; project administration, X.X.; funding acquisition, Y.Y.
-All authors have read and agreed to the published version of the manuscript.”
-Please turn to the CRediT taxonomy for the term explanation.
-Authorship must be limited to those who have contributed substantially to the work reported.
+Author Contributions: Conceptualization, S.-Y.H. and K.-Y.J.; methodology, S.-Y.H. and B.-W.C.; software, S.-Y.H. and K.-Y.J.; validation, S.-Y.H., B.-W.C. and K.-Y.J.; formal analysis, S.-Y.H.; investigation, H.-S.J., M.-S.S., C.-H.L., H.-M.C. and D.-W.H.; resources, B.-W.C.; data curation, S.-Y.H. and K.-Y.J.; writing—original draft preparation, S.-Y.H.; writing—review and editing, S.-Y.H. and K.-Y.J.; visualization, S.-Y.H. and K.-Y.J.; supervision, J.-H.P. and D.-S.S.; project administration, S.-Y.H. and D.-S.S.; funding acquisition, J.-H.P. and D.-S.S.
+All authors have read and agreed to the published version of the manuscript.

 Funding: This work was supported by a grant from the National Institute of Environmental Research (NIER), funded by the Ministry of Environment (ME) of the Republic of Korea (NIER-2023-01-01-043).